 The interrogations of the notorious Gunpowder Plot prisoners took place at the Tower of London in 1605.
 Guy Fawkes, a Catholic Yorkshire man, headed a plot to blow up King James I, and the Houses of Parliament.
 Fawkes rented a cellar beneath the Parliament buildings, where he and his co-conspirators stored barrels of Gunpowder concealed under piles of wood.
 He was to ignite the gunpowder on November 5th, 1604.

-Their well laid plans went awry when one of the conspirators decided to warn a Catholic friend, Lord Monteagle, due to sit in the House of Lords on the appointed day, not to attend.
+Their well-laid plans went awry when one of the conspirators decided to warn a Catholic friend, Lord Monteagle, due to a sit in the House of Lords on the appointed day, not to attend.
 Alarmed, Monteagle took the unsigned letter to Lord Salisbury, the Secretary of State.
 He arranged a search of the cellars and Fawkes was arrested on the spot with both matches and touchwood in his possession.

-Fawkes admitted his own guilt, but refused to name any of his co-conspirators.
+Fawkes admitted his guilt but refused to name any of his co-conspirators.
 He was removed to the White Tower, where he was placed in the dreaded dungeon of Little Ease, beneath the Chapel of St. John.
 This chamber measures only four feet square and kept any occupant constantly on his feet.
 Fawkes was tortured terribly to extract a confession from him.

 Replicas of many of the gruesome instruments of torture regularly used at the Tower are now on display to the public in the dungeons, including the rack, the scavenger's daughter and the manacles.